KrystianGH2/KrystianGH2/README.md

 ## About Me 👨‍💻
 I am a passionate front-end developer with a strong interest in modern web technologies.
 I love creating visually appealing and user-friendly projects.
-As a first-year student at Noroff Vocational College, I have a solid foundation in HTML, CSS, and JavaScript and I'm actively exploring frameworks.
+As a second-year student at Noroff Vocational College, I have a solid foundation in HTML, CSS, and JavaScript and I'm actively exploring frameworks.
 I thrive on learning new tools and technologies, constantly evolving my skills as a front-end developer